The Only Exception: Background

 "The Only Exception" was released as the third single from the band's 2009 studio album Brand New Eyes in February 2010.
-It was noticed by music critics that, Paramore, who usually write and record darker material, mainly of the alternative genre, had, musically, gone in a different direction with "The Only Exception".
+Described as soft rock and folk rock, it was noticed by music critics that, Paramore, who usually write and record darker material, mainly of the alternative genre, had, musically, gone in a different direction with "The Only Exception".
 Rolling Stone described the song as "a subtle, Radiohead-esque ballad."
 The song's lyrics pertain to the protagonist not believing that love exists and trying to live without it, mainly to avoid rejection, but eventually realizing that it does exist, describing the person as being their "only exception".
 Many fans believe that the song was written as an ode to Chad Gilbert from New Found Glory.
 Williams has declined to comment directly on the issue, merely saying: "Read a couple blogs, and you'll figure it out."

 Other themes include trying to pursue a relationship, as well as trying to make a relationship last, which can be seen in the lyrics, "I know you're leaving in the morning when you wake up / Leave me with some kind of proof it's not a dream".
 The single is written in the time signature of 6/8 and in the key of B major.

 In 2024, Williams admitted that she was uncomfortable performing the song, after her divorce with Gilbert in 2017.
 However, her mind was changed during Paramore's 2024 run as the supporting act on Taylor Swift's The Eras Tour, after her vocal coach persuaded her to look at her partner and bandmate Taylor York while onstage performing the song.
 Williams said the following:"I felt so stupid doing that at first.
 I felt stupid having this pure expression of adoration and tapping into the hopefulness I had as a 19-year-old.
 This tour completely changed my relationship with that song though.
 Now when I sing it, I feel happy."